niamurrell/jekyll-blog/_posts/2017-08-05-bootcamp-wrapup.md

 From the little I've learned about ES6 it seems to me that the new `let` and `const` variables might accomplish the same thing as closures?
 I need to look into that more.

 ### Other Stuff
 I came across [this developer roadmap](https://github.com/kamranahmedse/developer-roadmap) again today...the first time I saw it was maybe a month or two ago.
-It was nice to recognize that in that short time, I already know more things on this map than I did the last time I looked at it!
+It was nice to recognize that in that short time, I already recognize more things on this map than I did the last time I looked at it!

 ### Up Next